 When evaluating potential reseller partners, be sure to ask them about their ability to provide a white-labeled CRM that can be used as a part of the engagement since this will be the official workspace for all work and communication.
 Alternatively, you can always just use your own CRM if you already have one in place.

 White label partners should be transparent in all aspects of their project fulfillment.
-This should include review and approval by you and your clients for code and content recommendations for site pages, blog posts, link development activities, and anything else relevant to SEO campaigns.
+This should include review and approval by you and your clients for code and content recommendations for site pages, blog posts, backlink/link building activities, and anything else relevant to your SEO campaigns.

 Be wary of SEO firms who are not willing to provide full transparency in their project work.
 This should be a huge red flag and an immediate disqualification since they’re probably not doing things above board and could end up doing more harm than good for your clients.